laurence-71/php-symfony-app/ReadMe.md

  # PHP Symfony App
- This a general app that manage a bike repair shop from the source to the repair process and the recycling and stock process
+ This is an example of a general app that manage a bike repair shop from the source to the repair process, the recycling and the stock process

  This include
  * an authentification from the start